wendywarren/ac-type/micro-assignments/typographer-of-the-week.md

 title: "Typographer of the Week"
 assignment: "Assignment X"
 sortorder: 6.3
-deck: "This is the deck content for this page."
+deck: "Choosing and using typefaces is the main goal of this course.
+But who's behind the creation of the typefaces we choose?
+Let's get to know the very creative detail-oriented folks behind the gorgeous typefaces we use every day."
 brightspace: "https://brightspace.algonquincollege.com/d2l/home"
 formsum: formative
 resource: https://learning.oreilly.com/library/view/typography-referenced/9781592537020/
 ---

-Each of you will be given the name of a modern typographer.
+Each of you will be given the name of a modern-day typographer.
 You'll research them to create a profile including:

 - General biographical information
 - A head shot if possible
+- A synopsis of their career
-- Which typefaces they've designed
+- Notable typefaces they've designed, with samples
-- What was their approach and/or goal in their type design?
+- What was their approach, goal, their philosophy in their type design?
+- Their web site and social media handles, if possible

+You'll present these at the start of each class.
+We'll likely do two or three per week.
+They'll only be a few minutes each.

 ### Your Task

-Create a single-page bio in InDesign.
+Create a single-page letter-sized bio in InDesign.
 The layout should be inspired by the typographer's typefaces.
-Other than that, it's up to you.
+Other than that, the design is up to you.
 We'll share your document with the class so everyone has a bio of each typographer.

 ### Typographers